Alaxouche/Wunduniik/README.md

 ## Credits and Thanks

-- First thanks to **You** for downloading the list and reading this.
-The modlist is alive because of you.
+- **You** for downloading the list and reading this.
+You're awesome.
-- Thanks to Halgari and everyone the Wabbajack Team, without whom this list would surely never have seen the daylight.
+- Halgari and the Wabbajack Team.
+Without Wabbajack, this list would not exist.
-- thanks to Althro and the Animonculory Team for their support and feedbacks, you should also check out their [incredible list](https://www.wabbajack.org/modlist/Animonculory/AVO).
+- Althro and the Animonculory Team for their support and feedback.
+You should also check out their [incredible lists](https://github.com/The-Animonculory/AnimonculoryWJLists/blob/main/README.md).
-- Thanks to AvatarV who helped me a lot with the Trailer video for the list.
+- AvatarV who helped make the trailer for the list.
-- And of course thanks to every modders whose mods I used for the list.
+- All the modders who make mods.
+Without you, there'd be no list.

 ## Contact Me